our authors

 Brian J. Cano has been exploring the unknown since childhood.
 He now has nearly two decades of experience as a paranormal researcher.
 Brian began his television career as an investigator on SCARED! before being cast as tech specialist on SyFy’s Haunted Collector.
 He is currently a featured analyst for Trvl Channel’s Paranormal Caught on Camera, with guest appearances on History Channel’s The Curse of Oak Island and The UnXplained.
 A respected member of the paranormal field, Brian’s primary goal is to empirically support claims of paranormal activity while maintaining his skeptical edge.
 When not delighting fans on-screen, he can be found sharing his wit and wisdom at prominent events and universities worldwide.
 He also hosts his own events, at home and abroad, and Brian’s trailblazing “History of the Paranormal” interactive exhibit is currently making its inaugural tour at unique historical locations across the US.

-GRAINS OF SAND (Roswell Press, February 2022) - From his early years as a pioneer in paranormal television to his frightening encounters on the sets of major networks, Brian’s collection of accessible tales provides an entertaining yet thoughtful account of his most life-changing experiences and the existential lessons they hold for us all. * Winner of a 2022 SUNNY Award.
+GRAINS OF SAND (Roswell Press, Feb.
+2022) - From his early years as a pioneer in paranormal television to his frightening encounters on the sets of major networks, Brian’s collection of accessible tales provides an entertaining yet thoughtful account of his most life-changing experiences and the existential lessons they hold for us all. * Winner of a 2022 SUNNY Award.

 Contact - Chip Rice